 Richie Rosencrance, Dailey, W.Va.

-Major: Anthropology and History
+Majors: Anthropology and History

 May 2015 graduate Richie Rosencrance took the childhood advice he received from his dad to heart: “Son, don’t wake up every day and hate going to work.”
 After taking his first anthropology course from Dr. Amy Hirshman, he knew he wanted to be an archaeologist.
 Since graduation, Richie has worked as a field technician all over the United States: in New England working for a large civil engineering firm, in Vero Beach, FL excavating the remains of a mastodon or mammoth (with a paintbrush!) and currently conducting an archaeological survey at elevations over 7,000 feet in the Humbolt-Toiyabe National Forest near Reno, NV.
 Eventually, he hopes to become a professor and teach in a field school, “showing students the wonder of the past (and how to dig properly, of course).”